DCC-EX/dcc-ex.github.io/docs/support/ex-cs-troubleshooting.md

 then these voltages will be 3.3V and 1.65V DC.

-There is more information about the pins and how they are used on the `Motor Driver Configuration </reference/hardware/motorboards/motor-board-config>`{.interpreted-text role="doc"} page.
+There is more information about the pins and how they are used on the `Motor Driver Configuration </reference/hardware/motorboards/motor-board-config>` page.

 If you still need help, please find us on [The DCC-EX Discord](https://discord.gg/y2sB4Fp) \|EXTERNAL-LINK\| or send an email